RapidSoftwareSolutions/Marketplace-Freshdesk-Package/README.md

 * Credentials: apiKey, domain

 ## How to get credentials:
+1. Go to the [Freshdeks Website]https://freshdesk.com/login and login or signup
-1. Get ApiKey from your profile settings.
+2. Get the ApiKey from your profile settings.

 ## Custom datatypes: